-Spine injuries are very common after car accidents and other persona injuries.
+Spine injuries are very common after car accidents and other personal injuries.
 How do you know if your back pain is a soft tissue injury that will go away versus long-term spine damage?
 In podcast this episode, Josh and Aaron share how to prove up future damages from spine injuries and why it’s important to talk to an injury lawyer after a car wreck even if you think (or just hope!) your pain will go away quickly.

 FVF’s Summary Judgment podcast is available wherever you listen to podcasts including Apple Podcasts, Spotify, iHeart Radio, and more.